 We share the VISION of EDUCATING ambitious young scientists and engineers to make impacts beyond individual efforts through team projects and collaborative learning in academia and industry.

-RESEARCH MISSION: Understand and control liver regeneration and chronic disease progression.
+Understand and control liver regeneration and chronic disease progression.
 We TRANSLATE technologies and knowledges into solutions for drug development, diagnostics and therapeutics.

 Quantitative analysis of the dynamic process of liver regeneration and chronic liver diseases.

 Investigating the formation and dynamic maintenance of inter-cellular tissue space such as bile canaliculi and sinusoids that define liver functions.

 Developing novel and useful biomaterials, cell sources, and analytics for long-term maintenance of highly functional liver cells in culture.